babboe1/monster-killer-project/README.md

 -  get alert to choose max life
 -  View the optimal layout depending on their device's screen size
 -  See hover states for interactive elements
+-  See an updated progress bar aftereach move